 In the U.S., “there’s a tendency to view human trafficking only as an international or transnational crime,” even though the U.S. is both a source and destination country for human trafficking.
 Combating this misconception is a key part of the domestic fight against human trafficking.
 A second major part of the fight is creating cultural change by reducing the demand for trafficking; according to the Demand Abolition investigation, Who Buys Sex?, active buyers of prostitution say it is “a ‘mostly victimless’ crime and are less likely to say that prostitution is a crime ‘where someone is harmed’.”
 In reality, people working in the sex trade are often exploited.
 At the local level, we as individuals can make a big difference by addressing the prevalence of sex trafficking and the morality of exploitation.
 Having these difficult but important conversations can help dispel myths so family and community members are aware of the risks and understand the truth of trafficking.

-In September 2019, Representatives Ann Wagner (R-Mo.) and Hakeem Jeffries (D-N.Y.) introduced the bipartisan Sex Trafficking Demand Reduction Act, which would amend the TVPA to ensure the State Department’s annual Trafficking in Persons report will take into account what foreign countries are doing to reduce the demand for commercial sex.
+In January 2022, Representative Ann Wagner (R-Mo.) introduced the Sex Trafficking Demand Reduction Act.
+Had it passed, it would have amended the TVPA to ensure the State Department’s annual Trafficking in Persons report takes into account what foreign countries are doing to reduce the demand for commercial sex.
 This follows one of the key principles of the Nordic Model: to reduce demand by making it clear “that buying people for sex is wrong.”